lucasvanlierop/website/source/_posts/2017-06-25-accessing-your-docker-app-via-a-domain-name-using-traefik.md

 ## How does Træfɪk work?

-So I said Træfɪk configures itself automatically?, well almost.
+So I said Træfɪk configures itself automatically?, Well almost.
 You have to add some configuration to your application to help Træfɪk understand how it should proxy requests to it.
 To be able to do this you'll need to understand the basics of how Træfɪk works.
 Træfɪk works with the concepts frontend and backend and makes sure traffic from a given frontend (accessible from the web) goes to a given backend (running on the orchestrator).